Skip to content

 How Much Does It Cost to Attend Hair Academy?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Hair Academy — the real out-of-pocket cost once federal grants and scholarships are applied — is about $20,565.
+The average net price at Hair Academy, the amount students actually pay each year after federal grants and scholarships, is about $20,565.
 Students from families earning under $30,000 typically pay closer to $20,279 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $13,000.
+The median graduate leaves with about $13,000 in federal student loans.

 $20,565